thehighnibble/thehighnibble.github.io/docs/imsai8080/assembly/README.md

 :::

 ::: warning
-If you believe you are missing any components when you compare you kit contents with the [Bill-of-Materials](../bom/) please contact me directly by email to [info@thehighnibble.com](mailto:info@thehighnibble.com).
+If you believe you are missing any components when you compare the kit contents with the [Bill-of-Materials](../bom/) please contact me directly by email to [info@thehighnibble.com](mailto:info@thehighnibble.com).

 Please respect that this kit is a hobby project made by an individual maker and not a mass produced product from a manufacturer.
 While every care was taken to pack each kit correctly, mistakes make have occurred.
 :::

 ::: danger DAMAGE
-If your kit arrives in a damaged state, or if upon opening the kit you find any of the contents to be damaged, please take photographs of the damage and include them in your email.
+If your kit arrived in a damaged state, or if upon opening the kit you find any of the contents to be damaged, please take photographs of the damage and include them in your email.
 :::

 ::: tip
 I will happily work with you directly, via email, to resolve the issues with your incomplete or damaged kit.
-This may require mailing replacements parts to you and that will take time, so please have patience.
+This may require mailing replacement parts to you and that will take time, so please have patience.
 :::

 ## PCB & Soldering